Updated: Jul 12

 - S. Kurtzman-Counter & A. Schiller

 Miles Is The Boss Of His Body is a fun, engaging way to explore the potentially difficult topic of safety.
 When Miles says that he is the “Boss of his body,” his family supports him.
-Bright, colorful, comic-book style illustrations make kids feel comfortable.
+Bright, colorful, comic-book-style illustrations make kids feel comfortable.
+A must-have in your top 10 sexual abuse prevention book list!

 - Nadine Bernard Westcott

 Helping kids feel comfortable about asking questions and being curious, this book really helps.
-Great for younger children, “the who has what?” question is answered with ease in a light, kid-friendly way.
+Great for younger children, the “who has what?” question is answered with ease in a light, kid-friendly way.
 The tone of the story is clear and encourages communication.
 Laced with often humorous illustrations, this story makes an often awkward topic approachable.
+A valuable tool for your body safety toolbox.
+Kids are curious, and this keeps it light, clear, and comfortable.